gAldeia/itea-python/README.md

 ## Installation

-ITEA is currently in tests and is available [at test.pypi](https://test.pypi.org/project/itea/1.0.0/)
+ITEA is currently in tests and is available [at test.pypi](https://test.pypi.org/project/itea)

+Since packages uploaded on test.pypi index will search for dependencies in the same index, to install the test version you can run:

+> $ pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple itea